The National Marine Aquarium of Namibia

 Feeding by divers: Tuesdays, Saturdays and Sundays

-Species that may be found in the Aquarium:
+Species that may be viewed in the Aquarium

 Galjoen, West Coast Steenbras, Baardman, Ragged-tooth Shark, Shyshark, Kipfish, African penguin, Cape cormorant, Blacktail,